Torneko

-Torneko (トルネコ, Toruneko) (called Taloon in the original English release) is a character in the 1990 video game Dragon Quest IV, one of its heroes.
+Torneko (トルネコ, Toruneko) (called Taloon in the original English release) is a fictional character in the 1990 video game Dragon Quest IV, one of its heroes.
 He also appears as the star of multiple games in the Mystery Dungeon series, being used for the first entry to make the series more appealing by using a recognizable brand.
 He is among the most recurring characters in the Dragon Quest series.

 Appearances

 Torneko is one of the nine main characters in Dragon Quest IV, being the starring character in the third chapter of the game.
 He is a merchant who lacks combat abilities, and instead works as a merchant, providing for his wife Tessie and son Tipper.
 He works as an apprentice at his local weapon seller, one day feeling unfulfilled, and deciding to head out and open his own shop.
 As part of this aspiration, he seeks out an item called Steel Strongbox that allows him to keep all of his money if he falls instead of losing half.
 After finding this box, he assists various people, including helping a man get out of prison and go back home, repairing a bridge between the towns of Ballymoral and Endor, and passing letters between the prince of Ballymoral and princess of Endor.

 While in Endor, he finds someone trying to sell his shop, but needs permission from the king of Endor first.
 He discovers that Ballymoral intends to conquer Endor, leading him to deliver a message to the king of Ballymoral, declaring the desire to have their children marry, thus averting war.
 This leads to the king permitting Torneko to buy the store, opening his own business and bringing his family to live there.
 He later helps fund an old man's construction of a tunnel between Endor and the country of Casabranca, accepting the task of carrying the man's dream of traveling the world and finding treasures, commissioning a boat to accomplish this, commissioning the construction of a ship.
 In the fifth chapter, the protagonist meets him, helping him replace a dark light in the Pharos Beacon with a holy light and defeating the monsters that subjugated the location, joining them in their party.
 He helps the protagonist defeat the antagonist, Psaro.

 Torneko appears in other entries, being among the most recurring characters in the Dragon Quest series.
 He also has his own spin-off series in the Mystery Dungeon series.
 The first title is Torneko's Great Adventure, which was followed by Torneko: The Last Hope and Torneko's Great Adventure 3.
 Despite not starring in the Mystery Dungeon game Dragon Quest: Young Yangus and the Mystery Dungeon, he appears in it.